France–Poland relations

-Polish–French relations are relations between the nations of Poland and France, which date back several centuries.
+France–Poland relations are relations between the nations of Poland and France, which date back several centuries.

-Despite a number of cultural similarities, such as being prominent old medieval European kingdoms, belonging to Western civilization and sharing a common Roman Catholic religion, relations between France and Poland have only become relevant since the Renaissance era.
+Despite a number of cultural similarities, such as being prominent old medieval European kingdoms, belonging to Western civilization and sharing a common Catholic religion, relations between France and Poland have only become relevant since the Renaissance era.
 From the 16th century onward, the two countries made more frequent attempts at alliances and political cooperation, and the French and Polish ruling houses intermarried several times.
 Relations gained greater significance during the reign of Napoleon I, when Poles were allies of Napoleon with the hope of resurrecting their recently occupied homeland, which, however, was not achieved.
 The French government sympathized with Polish rebels in 1830 and 1863 but did not intervene.
 At that time a large Polish community settled in France.

 Following the rebirth of independent Poland after World War I, Poland and France were allies during the interwar period and World War II.
 France declared war on Nazi Germany when it invaded Poland in 1939, but for the most part France did not engage in military action, thus it was accused of failing to act accordingly.
 France eventually also fell to the Germans the next year, and the Poles took part in the liberation of France in 1944.
 The two countries were on opposite sides during the Cold War, resulting in limited, frosty relations.
 Following the fall of communism in Poland in 1989, the countries once again became close allies and partners.

 Currently, both countries are part of the Council of Europe, European Union, NATO, OECD and OSCE.
 Poland is also an observer in the Organisation internationale de la Francophonie.